Turkey could double its foreign property sales

 A number of foreign buyers will pay $6000 for one square metre of property - and then sell it for $8000, creating a balloon effect in the sector, Sur explained.

 An over-reliance on the property sector in Istanbul is also problematic, and work needs to be done to improve infrastructure in other areas to entice buyers to buy there..
 “It is not right to concentrate on Istanbul too much for the sector.
-Other centers of attraction must be created.
-Actually, some cities elsewhere in the country have been developing rapidly, such as Bursa in the northwest, Antalya on the Mediterranean, Izmir on the Aegean, etc. … There are other centers that have a huge growth potential, including Gaziantep in the southeast or Kayseri in Central Anatolia.
+Other areas of attraction must be created.
+Actually, some cities elsewhere in the country have been developing rapidly, such as Bursa in the northwest, Antalya on the Mediterranean, Izmir on the Aegean, etc. … There are other areas that have a huge growth potential, including Gaziantep in the southeast or Kayseri in Central Anatolia.
 With the required infrastructure projects and employment opportunities, more people will opt to live in these cities,” he said.

 “Acquisitions should spread to a wider geographical location at different price scales.
 When such a market is created, Turkey will be a very attractive market for foreigners,” he said.